giovanniscerra/IpGeoFencing/README.md

 The engine then determines which of the configured geographic areas contain the location, and for each match fires the correspondent configured action.
 Geographic areas can be configured in the engine by importing a file in [GeoJSON format](https://geojson.org/ "https://geojson.org/").
-Sample GeoJSON files are included in this project for testing purposes, and also freely available for the public on the [OpenDataSoft website](https://public.opendatasoft.com/explore/ "https://public.opendatasoft.com/explore/").
+Sample GeoJSON files are included in this project for testing purposes, and are also freely available for the public on the [OpenDataSoft website](https://public.opendatasoft.com/explore/ "https://public.opendatasoft.com/explore/").

 ## Use case scenarios
 This engine is particularly useful in cases when the ip address is available, but not the coordinate.<br />